 So that was more of a victory.
 It's a bummer that it had to be that way with money and management and those kind of things that are kind of beyond your control, kind of stuff.
 You know?
 It gets to be a drag.
 And especially, you know, if you're conditioned to something, like I was in a big band for 15 years, you know, we kind of made the rules and set the rules and the standards, and all that, and you get used to that shit.
 So when you come back after some certain time, you know, the respect that everybody showed, that was really great.
 That was right up to par.
 But there's so many changes from the last time that I was in a band that was peaking, from what goes on now with music and making ends meet, and all that stuff.
 So just that, there's all new learning, all new world once again even though I'd been in that world a lot before.

 ROB: Right.
 So, it was coming in at a different level, and the compromises that you would have to make to succeed at that level weren't really gibing.

 NEWSTED: Yeah!
 Not that I was — I'm not afraid to play at any place for anybody for however loud, 200 people, or 20,000 or 40,000 or whatever it ended up at those festivals and that stuff this time around.
 That's all good; I just wanted stuff to be right, and I wanted things to be cool for my band and I wanted to be represented properly.
 You know?
 Integrity is important and you gotta have self-respect and all that shit, so you gotta be really careful with that.
 It's a big deal.

-If you'd like to hear the entire interview, it starts at around the 1:50:00 mark of this week's episode of the Metal Injection Livecast.
+If you'd like to hear the entire interview, it starts at around the 1:50:00 mark of this week's episode of the RIP a Livecast.
 You can stream it below…

 Special thanks to Dangerous Darren Delgado for the transcription.